 Level III NICU Care at Reading Hospital

 Our trained NICU specialists, neonatal Nurse Practitioners and critical care trained Physician Assistants, use the latest equipment and approaches to monitor your baby’s health and provide care in a supportive, family-friendly environment.
-Our private bays allow you to visit with your baby and take part in their care.
-We keep you well-informed and offer support every step of the way.

 Level II Special Care Nursery at Phoenixville Hospital